Security

 If you want to configure a specific route with CSRF protection, you can use the ValidateCSRFToken middleware:

-The ValidateCSRFToken middleware requires that a session store has been configured.
+The ValidateCSRFToken middleware requires a session store to be configured.

 As such you should also add the LoadSession middleware to the route.